alexanderthclark/Stats1101/book/_build/html/_sources/hypothesistesting.md

 Second, the practice of hypothesis testing involves favoring the null hypothesis.
 When we fail to reject a null of $p = 0.5$, it might also be true that we would fail to reject $p=0.51$.
 The deference to the null might seem arbitrary, but it's not arbitrary when we can choose it according to the *principle of parsimony*.
 A parsimonious model is one with few complications.
 Parsimony need not be decisive, but it is generally preferred.
 You might counter that a flat-earth theory is simpler than a round-earth theory; however, flat-earth theory quickly becomes more complicated than round-earth theory once you have to start explaining satellite images.
 Similarly, hypothesizing a coin to be fair seems more appropriate than picking a particular bias for heads or tails.

 Parsimony also guards against apophenia, or the "human propensity to seek patterns in random information."
-People claim to see the the Virgin Mary in a piece of toast.
-Others claimed to see the figure of Christ in the 2019 fire at Notre-Dame.
-Some will find this outlandish and others will not.
-Your faith need not impose the same constraints, but the more parsimonious view would usually favor the explanation that does not make supernatural claims.
+People claim to see the the Virgin Mary in a piece of toast, etc. You might find this outlandish just as others might find your beliefs outlandish.
+Your beliefs and faith need not alwyays impose the same constraints, but the more parsimonious view would favor the explanation that does not make supernatural claims.

 ## Proportions